georgeKon/ForBackBench/README.md

 	cd (to obda-benchmark folder inside project folder ) yarn && yarn build && npm link
  ```
-7. add obdabenchmark command to the environment variable by following commands:
+7. Add obdabenchmark command to the environment variable by following commands (this setp only is needed if you building a new scenario):
 ```
 	cd C:\Users\userName\AppData\Roaming\npm
 	set path=%PATH%;%CD%